Lucide/Notes/c++/1-The Basics.md

 constexpr double max1 = 1.4∗square(17);  // OK 1.4*square(17) is a constant expression
 constexpr double max2 = 1.4∗square(var); // error : var is not a constant expression
-const double max3 = 1.4∗square(var);     //OK, may be evaluated at run time
+const double max3 = 1.4∗square(var);     // OK, may be evaluated at run time
 ```
 A `constexpr` function can be used for non-constant arguments, but when that is done the result is not a constant expression.\
 To be `constexpr`, a function must be rather simple and cannot have side effects and can only use information passed to it as arguments.
 In particular, it cannot modify non-local variables, but it can have loops and use its own local variables.
 For example: